writethedocs/www/docs/conf/na/2015/unconference.md

  * **Group discussion** - Pick a topic and facilitate a group discussion
  * **The semi-talk** - Use a short presentation to lead into a group discussion on a topic
- * **Presentation** - Give a longer talk, but expect more interaction from others joining the session and break often for questions and discussion
  * **Show and tell** - Show off your latest project, a new tool, or anything else you are excited about
+ * **Presentation** - Because sessions are meant to be small and inclusive, this is a difficult format to lead a session with.
+You cannot rely on slides, because you will not have a screen to present with.
+Feel free to present a longer talk, but expect more interaction from others joining the session and break often for questions and discussion

 [unconference-session]: http://scottberkun.com/2006/how-to-run-a-great-unconference-session/